F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 aws ec2 get-console-output --region ${REGION}  --instance-id ${INSTANCE_ID}
 ```

-If Licenses are not revoked from BIG-IQ after scaling down, check the Revoke Function's logs in Cloudwatch.
+If Licenses are not revoked from BIG-IQ after scaling down, check the Revoke Function's logs in CloudWatch.

 - Log Groups
   - Click on Log Group